guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 ```
 ###### <span style="color:#98971a">Control Groups</span>

->[!info]
->The usage of Control Groups makes easier to prevent busier, or larger containers from eating up all the system's resources and slowing other container down without having to carve up significant amount of memory like virtual machine do.
+The usage of Control Groups makes easier to prevent busier, or larger containers from eating up all the system's resources and slowing other container down without having to carve up significant amount of memory like virtual machine do.

 To limit CPU usage: